fluid-project/infusion-docs/src/documents/tutorial-prefsFrameworkMinimalFootprint/MinimalFootprint.md

 ### Minified Custom Build ###

 Infusion provides a build tool for creating minified custom packages.
 This is essential for creating the smallest package which requires the fewest requests.
-From the Infusion root directory simply run `grunt custom --include="preferences"`, which will create a zip file containing all of the bundled code.
+From the Infusion root directory run `grunt custom --include="preferences"`, which will create a zip file containing all of the bundled code.

 See: "[How Do I Create an Infusion Package](https://github.com/fluid-project/infusion/blob/master/README.md#how-do-i-create-an-infusion-package)" documentation for the full list of steps.